COSC3020/divide-and-conquer-sum-DominicSmithee/README.md

 # Divide and Conquer Sum

 I aqcuired help from chatgbt for tips on how to merge my recursive sum function and my split array function.
-I read GeekForGeeks article on Divide and Conquer algorithms to learn more on how to implement a divide and conquer function.
+I read GeeksForGeeks article on Divide and Conquer algorithms to learn more on how to implement a divide and conquer function.
+I also used the GeeksForGeeks article on How to analyse Complexity of Recurrence Relation as well as Recurrence Relations | A Complete Guide to better understand recurrence relation magic.

 In the lectures, we've covered merge sort, which uses a divide-and-conquer approach to sort an array of values.
 There are many more algorithms that take